Information About Floyer - Maryland teacher

 I have spent time in different schools as a peripatetic drum tutor/class room teacher and as a voluntary worker with special needs students.
-Before attending the Guildhall I spent 3 years at Wells Cathedral School studying classical percussion and trumpet.
-As a member of the percussion department we took part in many outreach projects in schools and youth music organisations, specifically working with deaf students.
-I gained valuable experience in workshop leadership and planning, and discovered new teaching methods.
+Before attending the Guildhall I spent 3 years at Wells Cathedral School studying jazz drums, classical percussion and trumpet.

-During my time at the Guildhall I have been a part of many different projects and musical experiences.
+At the Guildhall I specialised in Jazz drums and was part of many different projects and musical experiences.
 I am currently part of an exciting trio project which focuses on original compositions and metric complexities.
 I have also played in numerous Big Band projects at the Guildhall, performing the music of Duke Ellington, Thad Jones, Mel Lewis, Big band leader Scott Stroman and many more.
-The most recent project featured Trombonist Elliot Mason and his compositions.

-I am a confident reader and encourage reading throughout all ages and standards, as I believe it provides a good learning platform.
-However I have found that some students respond quicker to visual aids than others.
+I am a confident reader and encourage reading throughout all ages and standards, as I believe it provides a good platform for future musical learning.
+However I have found that some students respond quicker to visual aids more than others so I adapt my teaching method to suit them.
 I also like to focus on the student’s rhythmic ear and groove identification skills.
-With my younger students in year 5 and 6 at School 21, Stratford, I often choose a track that he or she really enjoys and proceed with rhythmic exercises and groove ideas based on the chosen track.
+I often choose a track that he or she really enjoys and proceed with rhythmic exercises and groove ideas based on the chosen track.
 I think it is important that students come up with their own ideas as well, so I encourage simple forms of improvisation, e.g. call and response clapping games in which the student leads.
-Linking the process of music making to the music that already exists on records, I think helps to truly inspire students across all ages and abilities.

 Peripatetic teacher at School21 - Drum kit

 - Conducting percussion workshops for deaf students in Exeter.